 The Walsh house.
 Brandon answers the door and Clare immediately bursts inside.
 She's carrying a ginormous overnight bag, and for some reason drops it on his foot.
 She slips into her annoying baby talk voice again and announces that her father, who's currently out of town, thinks she's spending the night with a friend.
 She needlessly adds that she's into sex, rock, and decent literature.
 Brandon tells her he's busy reading through the report for her father, and that her being at his house isn't going to work.
 He offers to drive her over to her friend's house, but Clare says that this "friend" went to a late night movie and won't be home for hours.
 She then walks over to Brandon, stands really close to him, and asks, "Am I repulsive or something?"
 Um...to me she kind of is, but Brandon diplomatically tells her that he owes it to her father to keep a respectable distance.
 Clare then pulls out a small radio from her large bag, turns on some music, and starts swaying seductively.
 Brandon stares at her blankly...and since neither he nor his penis are moved by her gyrations, he heads back upstairs to resume reading the chancellor's report.

 The Peach Pit.
 Dylan finds Erica at the counter, reading a book about Lincoln.
-He tells her that Kevin seems like a good guy, and urges her to give him a chance, but Erica says she doesn't like him because he reminds her of John Wilkes Booth's getaway driver: good looking, with the mind of a ten year old.
+He tells her that Kevin seems like a good guy, and urges her to give him a chance, but Erica says she doesn't like him 'cause he reminds her of John Wilkes Booth's getaway driver: good looking, with the mind of a ten year old.
 I have no idea what that's supposed to mean, since Kevin is definitely on the uggo side of the looks spectrum.
 Plus, he's a scientist, so I'm sure he's no dummy.
 Erica explains that she doesn't want her mom to have a boyfriend, because if the two of them get married, she'll have to move to Orange County (where Kevin lives), and wouldn't get to see Dylan anymore.
-Dylan promises her they'll always be close and urges her again to cut Kevin some slack.
-She just shrugs noncommittally.
+Dylan promises her they'll always be close and urges her again to cut Kevin some slack, but she just shrugs noncommittally.

 The Walsh house.
 Steve calls Brandon to tell him how amazing Laura did at her audition, then credits his coaching abilities for making it all possible.
 Brandon tells Steve he's busy...then suddenly hears Clare giggling on one of the extensions.
 Brandon immediately cuts the call short, and a few seconds later hears Clare ascending the stairs.
 She enters his room with the overnight bag slung across her shoulder, and she's now clad in a one piece black teddy.
 She informs him that her friend is staying over with a guy, so she has nowhere else to spend the night.
-Uh, except for the house she lives in, which was always an option.
+Well, except for the house she lives in, which was always an option.
 Brenda suddenly arrives home, and Brandon orders Clare to stay quiet and stay put, then rushes downstairs to quickly get rid of his sister.
 Brenda immediately starts yammering to him about how great her audition went, then asks him why Steve was there with Laura Kingman.
 Brandon mumbles that he's just helping her out, so Brenda tells him about how Kelly was still waiting for her turn when she left.
 Brandon couldn't care less, and ushers to toward the door so she can return to the Levins' to continue house-sitting.
-When she finally leaves, Brandon races back upstairs, and is dismayed to find Clare stretched out on his bed, handcuffed to the lamp that's attached to his bedpost.
-Brandon tells her she has to leave his house right now, and looks around for the key to the cuffs.
+When she finally leaves, Brandon races back upstairs and is dismayed to find Clare stretched out on his bed, handcuffed to the lamp that's attached to his bedpost.
+Brandon tells her she has to leave his house right now and looks around for the key to the cuffs.
 She saucily tells him that the key is hidden on her somewhere, and Brandon is clearly turned off by the idea of conducting a full body search.
 He throws in the towel and tells her she can spend the night in his room, then shuts off the light and closes the door behind him.
 Haha!
 A dismayed Clare shrieks, "Brandon!"

 Theater.
 When it's almost Kelly's turn to audition, she abruptly changes her mind and heads toward the exit.
 Randolph happens to come out of the theater at that moment, sees her, and rushes to stop her.
 She tells him she's not trying out for the play after all, and that she only showed up as a favor to a friend.
 Randolph smarmily tells her that he waited all day to hear her read, and declares that no one walks out on his auditions.
 He then feeds her a line about how she has a certain freshness and fear, and insists on seeing how she performs onstage.
 She warns him that he'll probably be disappointed, but eventually gives in and agrees to audition.